Site Description

 - Logging, mining, or railroad features

-- Piers, wharves, docks, bridges, dams
+- Piers, wharves, docks, bridges, dams or shipwrecks

 Economic Resources at Risk – Summary